Terkwood/hello-pi/midi_light_show/README.md

 Thank you to [fluidsynth](http://www.fluidsynth.org/), which allowed us to send MIDI output to an audio device on Raspberry Pi.

+We recommend listening to selections from [Bernd Kreuger's Classical Piano MIDI Page](http://www.piano-midi.de/midi_files.htm).
+There are a number of different composers represented here, and it was fun to try some of these out on the Pi!

-We recommend listening to [Fredrik Johansson's MIDI repository](https://github.com/fredrik-johansson/midi), an excellent, extensive body of work!
+We also recommend listening to [Fredrik Johansson's MIDI repository](https://github.com/fredrik-johansson/midi), an excellent, extensive body of work!
 Bravo!
+Their work is available for download.